 Plan Ahead As Much As Possible

-As mentioned above, it’s really useful to try to think ahead to what functions will need staffing in the next 3, 6 or 9 months–or 2 years.
-This type of strategic thinking is difficult for many early stage managers, who are totally focused on getting through the end of the month or quarter.
-Unfortunately, this mentality often leads to hiring the person that will save a few nickels in initial salary, or has the most experience for the immediate position–therefore “hitting the ground running” with the least amount of training.
-But if you factor the medium and long term needs of your business into your hiring decisions, you might hire candidates with a different profile–who may add much more to the growth of the business over the long term.
+As mentioned above, it’s really useful to try to think ahead to what functions will need staffing in the next 3, 6, or 9 months–or 2 years.
+This type of strategic thinking is difficult for many early-stage managers.
+These folks are rightfully totally focused on getting through the end of the month or quarter.
+Unfortunately, this mentality often leads to hiring the person that will save a few nickels in initial salary.
+O one who has the most experience for the immediate position.
+Therefore “hitting the ground running” with the least amount of training.
+But try to factor in the medium and long-term needs of your business into your hiring decisions.
+If you do, you might hire candidates with a different profile.
+One who may add much more to the growth of the business over the long term.

 Train At Least A Little–Don’t Just Throw Them To The Wolves

 Startups have a tendency to “throw people in the pool and see if they’ll float”.
 Many times managers will ask an employee to get started on an unfamiliar task and just do the best they can in the short term.
 It’s often a crisis situation.
 The manager intends to come back and train them when things settle down a bit.

 Unfortunately, in early-stage companies, the situation often NEVER settles down.
 As a result, you risk ending up with an employee that fails.
 One that feels abandoned and neglected, or develops bad habits that become hard to break.
 In a startup, it’s hard to find the time or resources to provide even basic training.
 For most people, this training is an important factor in ultimately achieving success.
 So TRY to find the time to give the person in a new role some basic training.
 No matter how little free time seems to be available.